[wadiz] Transparency Report Vol. 11

 Confirmed Comments

-Through post-publication monitoring, we identified a project that prominently featured high returns—such as “100 million won per month verified” and “500 million won per year”—and used participants’ experiences in its advertisements to promote the idea that everyone could achieve the same returns.
-Although there was a small disclaimer at the bottom stating, “This is an individual’s experience, and returns are not guaranteed,” the advertisement as a whole effectively gave the impression that returns were guaranteed.
+Through post-launch monitoring, we identified a project that prominently featured high returns—such as “Verified 100 million won per month” and “500 million won per year”—and used participants’ experiences in its advertisements to promote the idea that everyone could achieve the same returns.
+Although there was a small disclaimer at the bottom stating, “This is an individual’s experience and does not guarantee returns,” the advertisement as a whole effectively gave the impression that returns were guaranteed.

 Verification & Action